Shelpin/DAppNode/docs/user-guide.rst

 Enter  your DAppNode
 ####################

-Navigate to `https://my.admin.dnp.dappnode.eth` to access DAppNode's admin interface.
+Enter https://my.admin.dnp.dappnode.eth to access DAppNode's admin interface.
 Bear in mind that DAppNode's functionality will be limited until the Ethereum mainnet chain is synced (should take around 2~3 hours to get a warp sync).

 Now you can do things like for example: